I am Tasha Grieser, founder of Ghibli Poodles located in Northwest Ohio. I

 My three upcomer puppies, Marnie, Miracle, and Marble all have had DNA submitted to be apart of the Mizzou-OFA CHD Biomarker Study.
 Here at Ghibli Poodles, we know the heartbreak of losing a dog tragically or too soon to preventable health conditions.
 It is what inspires me and motivates me as a breeder.
 Health testing is our utmost priority.
 We go above and beyond the breed club recommendations.
 All our dogs are fully health tested before being bred.
 The Mizzou study is trying to find a biomarker to predict Hip Dysplasia with a DNA test.
 While the puppies were between 4 and 6 months old, we submitted blood and urine samples to the OFA database.
 At 1 year old we will xray their hips and again at 2 years old we will repeat the OFA Hips xrays.
 We are investing to be apart of this study because we are committed to bettering our breed!
 We are very proud to be apart of this study that will hopefully allow breeders to even better select keeper puppies and the dogs we breed to create the healthiest possible puppies for our future families.

-Marnie, Marble, Miracle, and Memrie were born and added to our family/program in the last half of 2021.
+Marnie, Marble, Miracle, and Memrie and Rainbow were born and added to our family/program in the last half of 2021 and in 2022.

 Plans underway to update this family photo to include them!